gitlabhq/gitlabhq/doc/user/group/clusters/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/22011) in GitLab 11.5.
 > Became [optional](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/26565) in GitLab 11.11.

-NOTE: **Note:**
-Only available when creating clusters.
-Existing clusters not managed by GitLab cannot become GitLab-managed later.

 You can choose to allow GitLab to manage your cluster for you.
 If your cluster is managed by GitLab, resources for your projects will be automatically created.
 See the [Access controls](../../project/clusters/index.md#access-controls) section for details on which resources will